tangelo-labs/go-dmux/README.md

 # go-dmux

 `go-dmux` is a Go package that provides an abstraction for distributed mutexes.
 It allows you to create and manage distributed locks using different backends.
-Currently, it supports Redis as a backend.
+Currently, it supports Redis, in-memory and MySQL as a backend.

 ## Installation